ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ~~~
   ; zone file for thirdparty.example.net
-  ; Accept DMARC failure reports on behalf of example.com
+  ; Accept DMARC aggregate and failure reports on behalf of example.com

   example.com._report._dmarc   IN   TXT    "v=DMARC1;"
 ~~~